silvercircle/silvercircle.github.io/_got-theories/got-theories-jon.md

 her only number 2 after Jon and this is something she has not yet learned.
 For sure, it will be revealed to her in season 8 and it will be interesting to see the outcome.

-To us fans, Jon's heritage became clear with [the famous Tower of Joy scene in season 6, episode 3](https://www.youtube.com/watch?v=5aO_CsqfBAo), featuring the epic sword fight between young Ned stark and Ser Arthur Dayne and was finally confirmed in the season 6 final.
-In S07x05 we learned that Jon's parents were married in a secret ceremony after Rhaegar abandoned his wife Elia Sands, which finally strips him from his bastard status and makes him a true Targaryen.
+To us fans, Jon's ancestry became clear with [the famous Tower of Joy scene in season 6, episode 3](https://www.youtube.com/watch?v=5aO_CsqfBAo), featuring the epic sword fight between young Ned stark and Ser Arthur Dayne and was finally confirmed in the season 6 final.
+In S07x05 we learned that Jon's parents got married in a secret ceremony after Rhaegar had his marriage to Elia Martell annulled by the High Septon, which finally strips Jon/Aegon from his bastard status and makes him a true Targaryen.

+We also know, that his real name is *Aegon Targaryen*, but for historical reasons and because this fact is still unbeknownst to him, I'll continue to use the name Jon, which was given to him by Ned Stark as part of the protection scheme against the wrath of Robert Baratheon, whose intention was to wipe out all Targaryens left in the world.

 ## First, Jon is the Azor Ahai